Dunia Susi: Great Britain Olympic

 In June 2012 Susi was as one of four reserves to the 18–player Great Britain squad for the 2012 London Olympics.
 She was called into the squad as a replacement when Ifeoma Dieke suffered ruptured knee ligaments during Team GB's 3–0 win over Cameroon in the second group match of the games.

 Personal life

 Susi started her footballing career captaining her schools boys' team.
 She then moved on to play for Enfield Ladies U-12s and U-14s scoring 96 goals in one season.
 She joined Arsenal Ladies centre of excellence and moved her way up to the reserve and first-team.
-Susi made her debut for Arsenal at only 17, coming of the bench against Everton Ladies.
+Susi made her debut for Arsenal at only 17, coming off the bench against Everton Ladies.
 In 2005, Susi moved to Fulham for one season in order to gain further first team experience.
 After scoring 15 goals in only 19 appearances, she moved to Chelsea Ladies.
 Susi attended the University of Westminster, as a business economics student.